|

 specifically for high pressure or low pressure water systems.

-Faucets for high pressure systems often include aerators which restrict
+Faucets for high pressure systems often include aerators that restrict

 the water flow to produce a bubbly flow and reduce splashing.